 The accompanying video showed a busy household while a voiceover said, "We all want more energy, but with less carbon footprint.
 That's why at BP we're working to make energy that's cleaner and better."
-178

-186. But BP's claim that non-fossil energy systems constitute a substantial portion of BP's business was materially false and misleading.
+But BP's claim that non-fossil energy systems constitute a substantial portion of BP's business was materially false and misleading.
 For example, BP owns only approximately 1 gigawatt ("GW") of wind capacity, which is dwarfed by other companies including GE, Siemens, and Vestas (with about 39 GW, 26 GW, and 23 GW capacities, respectively).
 Overall, installed wind capacity in the United States is approximately 100 GW, meaning BP's installed capacity is a mere 1% of the market.
-He approximately 100 GW, another advertisement in BP's "Possibilities Everywhere" campaign, described the company as "one of the major https://www.bp.com/en/global/corporate/news-and-insights/press-releases/bp-restructures-us-wind-energy-business-for-growth.html.
-For wind capacity of GE, Siemens, and Vestas, see Greg Zimmerman, Who's Powering the Wind Industry in 2019?
-Top 10 Wind Power Companies, ENERGY ACUITY (Jan.
-7, 2019), https://energyacuity.com/blog/top-wind-power-companies.
+Blade runners, another advertisement in BP's "Possibilities Everywhere" campaign, described the company as "one of the major wind energy businesses in the US."
+In short, BP's relatively small wind power portfolio is materially smaller than that conveyed in the company's advertisements.